tarbari/anturiAPI/docs/planning.md

 - ID
     - Block, underscore and a 3-digit running number
+    - This is a bad idea.
+We need to be able to change the block of a sensor and the id should be considered static
 - Block
     - Letter of the building and a 2-digit number of the zone